 Plumbing the Refugium

-Time to make a point: The water entering the refugium should come from below the main tank's water surface—not from the overflow—if so equipped.
+Time to make a point: the water entering the refugium should come from below the main tank's water surface—not from the overflow—if so equipped.
 Why?
 Surface water is skimmed from the main tank into the overflow.
 This surface water is laden with oils and other dissolved organics.
 Why would you want to dump this into your refugium?
-Better to place a small powerhead inside and just below the water surface of the display tank to provide oxygenated H²O.
+It's better to place a small powerhead inside and just below the water surface of the display tank to provide oxygenated water.
 Better yet is to tap off the return line from your protein skimmer.
-Highly stripped and highly oxygenated water from the skimmer provides as near ideal water as we can expect.
+Highly stripped and highly oxygenated water from the skimmer provides as near ideal water as you can expect.

 03 of 03

-We have established what a refugium is and how it should be connected to the balance of your existing system.
-We have seen why it's important to consider the right plumbing and to plan accordingly.
-Now let's discuss what to place inside, preparatory to introducing our animal load.
+Now you know what a refugium is and how it should be connected to the balance of your existing system.
+You've seen why it's important to consider the right plumbing and to plan accordingly.
+Now learn what to place inside, preparatory to introducing your animal load.

-Live sand and rock: I favor live sand and some live rock work.
+Live sand and rock: Consider live sand and some live rock work.
 Since primary filtration is not an issue, the aesthetics of your creation take priority.
-I would recommend a sand bed at least 1-1/2 inches deep, 2 inches being better.
-Ten gallon aquariums aren't all that deep, so you will have to judge the sand thing for yourself.
-My idea when erecting my first refugium was to establish an area for natural denitrification.
+It's recommended to use a sand bed at least 1 1/2 inches deep, two inches being better.
+Ten-gallon aquariums aren't all that deep so you will have to judge the sand thing for yourself.
+Think about establishing an area for natural denitrification.
 This aids both tanks being linked to a common water source and a deeper sand bed makes this possible.
-I used live aragonite sand, however, there are many sources for sand, as well as live rock.
-The few pieces of rock rubble that I used came from my main tank—plenty to go around.
-Once again, if using the main tank's filtration, biological considerations are not necessary.
+You can use live aragonite sand; however, there are many sources for sand as well as live rock.
+Place a few pieces of rock rubble from your main tank.
+Once again, if you're using the main tank's filtration, biological considerations are not necessary.

 What about lighting?
-I have seen a few ideas that allow light to be redirected over the refugium, but they were stop-gap measures.
-Better to have a proprietary lighting system designed strictly for the refugium.
+There are a few ideas that allow light to be redirected over the refugium, but they are usually stop-gap measures.
+It's better to have a proprietary lighting system designed strictly for the refugium.
 A 6500K and a mono-phosphor 7100K blue provide nice lighting for a tank this size.
-I recommend Energy Savers Unlimited (ESU) Coralife bulbs, or similar OSRAM lighting.
+One that's recommended is the Energy Savers Unlimited (ESU) Coralife bulbs or similar OSRAM lighting.
 These are ideal units that feature twin OSRAM fluorescent bulbs in a neat aluminum reflector.
 By swallowing the water column via the sand bed, these OSRAM will give the intensity needed for your refugium inhabitants.
-Being just 9 watts each, they radiate at a 75 watt, incandescent level.
-That's equal to 150 watts of incandescent light in a 10-gallon tank!
+Being just nine watts each, they radiate at a 75 watt, incandescent level.
+That's equal to 150 watts of incandescent light in a 10-gallon tank.
 That's plenty of beneficial illumination.
-I used egg crate cut to the inside dimensions of the tank frame and simply placed the reflector on this to create an instant light hood.
+You can use an egg crate cut to the inside dimensions of the tank frame and simply place the reflector on this to create an instant light hood.
 The reflector keeps stray light out of your eyes and keeps the rest of the room comfortable.